Frequently Asked Questions

 I have a plan now, but don’t know where to start?

-The best way is to consult with us and let us help prioritize the actions that need to happen first.
+The best way is to consult with a forester so they can help prioritize the actions that need to happen first.
 For instance people often call wanting to do a timber harvest but don’t realize they have invasive plants that must be controlled first.
 We can help you sort through what your forest needs, and what other options there are to improve it as well.